Connecting People, Art, Land and Learning

 This two venue exhibition offers a unique opportunity to see major paintings from the Bute Collection at Mount Stuart, one of the foremost private collections in the UK.

 Access to the exhibition with an Art of Power ticket will be daily 11.30am-12.30pm or 2.30-3.30pm.
 Visitors taking a tour of the house will be able to view the exhibition as part of their tour for a limited time only.BOOK TICKETS

-In 2017 Steven Claydon will present a solo exhibition as part of our ongoing Contemporary Visual Arts Programme.
-The exhibition will take place throughout the grounds and house; bringing new sensibilities to familiar locations as well as those less well known.
+Steven Claydon’s solo exhibition as part of our ongoing Contemporary Visual Arts Programme will be on display throughout the House & Grounds until 29 October.
 In his layered response to Mount Stuart and Bute, Claydon has been drawing equivalences between the islands of the Pacific and the Scottish isles.

 Mount Stuart has been working in co-operation with The Common Guild, Glasgow to bring Claydon’s work to Scotland; following his nomination for the inaugural Hepworth Prize in 2016.
 “The Archipelago of Contented Peoples: Endurance Groups” runs at The Common Guild through 9 July.